segment11/velo/doc/hash_buckets/README.md

 - when one wal group is full, ether by key count or key + value bytes size, it will cause a flush to chunk segments
 - after chunk segments flush, the key buckets will batch update the value offset in chunk segments
 - when short value wal group is full, only update the key buckets, need not flush chunk segments
-- after key buckets update, the slot will reset the wal group, and continue to write new records
+- after key buckets update, the slot will reset the wal group, and continue to write new records, at the same time, it will clear this wal group lru cache
+- when do read, wal groups can optionally (by slot config) use lru cache for performance
 - all value bytes saved in wal groups temporarily ares already compressed by zstd using a trained dictionary
 - when restart the server, it will read all wal files to recover the slot data
 - when chunk segments flush, begin with a new file if one chunk file available segments count is less then need write